object-oriented-python/object-oriented-programming/doc/source/3_objects.rst

 Objects and abstraction
 =======================

-In this chapter, we will take a first look at the representation of abstract mathematical objects and operations as data objects in a computer program.
-We will learn about what it means for data objects to have a :term:`type`, and how to create new types using the :keyword:`class` keyword.
+This week we will take a first look at the representation of abstract mathematical objects and operations as data objects in a computer program.
+We will learn about what it means for objects to have a :term:`type`, and how to create new types using the :keyword:`class` keyword.

 Abstraction in action